lgarron/web-worker-compat/README.md

 development](https://github.com/lgarron/MagicWorker.js), but I had to give that up when I started using TypeScript and modules.
 It's probably a moot point for most devs, but I still feel disappointed.
 (Running a local development server is not simple for everyone.
-Unfortunately, it seems that most project have said "if we have to run a dev server, we might as well use a bundler" with tens of thousands of transitive dependency files.
+Unfortunately, it seems that most projects have said "if we have to run a dev server, we might as well use a bundler" with tens of thousands of transitive dependency files.
 I think we should push the ecosystem away from this in the long term.)